 Comparative market data is one factor used in setting the compensation of executives.
 Other factors considered by the Compensation and HR Committee include individual performance and experience, scope of the role, leadership ability, internal pay equity among executives and the operating results of the business.
-The Compensation and HR Committee annually uses benchmarking and comparisons of compensation programs from a peer group of real estate entities to confirm that the Trust's programs remain competitive.
+The Compensation and HR Committee works with Management to complete benchmarking and comparisons of compensation programs from a peer group of real estate entities in order to confirm that the Trust's programs remain competitive.